 Clients should arrive no more than five minutes before the expected appointments, and any waiting area should be set up so clients are at least two metres apart.
 Remove unnecessary communal items, such as candy, magazines and complimentary phone chargers.
 Waiting chairs must be cleaned and disinfected after each client.

 In order to accommodate physical distancing, appointment times may need to be staggered.
-During appointments and services, clients should be seated at least two metres from each other.
+During appointments and services, clients must be seated at least two metres from each other.

 Alternative solutions to waiting in the office should be considered, such as asking people to wait in vehicles and text messaging or calling when appointments are ready.